Understanding the Diversity of Disabled Students

 As an initial first step toward remedying this situation, it is helpful to see the range of disabilities that people live with.
 Doing so can encourage educators to empathize with more of their students and adjust their pedagogy in ways that can foster a more inclusive learning environment.

-To humanize and more clearly understand the range of disabilities, it helps to visualize four disability personas, listed below.
+To humanize and more clearly understand the range of disabilities, it helps to visualize the four disability personas listed below.
 For each of these personas, I have included a short profile to show how, when encouraged, disabilities can often be turned into assets:

 Visual impairment